adreena/Capstone_Project/README.md

   * How I tested twist_controller stop/move
     *  Turning Camera on slows down the simulator significanlty which causes a lag between ros sending a command and cimulator receiving the command.
     * Due to the high cpu uage with active camera, simulator tends to go off lanes and exceed speed limit which I think is caused by latency in receiving a response from ros
-    * Just for testing purposes, I disabled camera and defined a 15 sec. loop over random color changes (Red,Green,Yellow) to test how my controller is handling the situation and is adjusting throttle, brake & steer, here is the snippet for testing:
+    * Just for testing purposes, I disabled camera and defined a 15 sec. loop over random color changes (Red,Green,Yellow) to test how my controller is handling the situation and is adjusting throttle, brake & steer.
+This snippet act as traffic lights withint 15sec distance from each other:

     ```
     #----------------------------------------------------------